 During the same year, I wrote a book for the general public titled Curious?
 A book that captured fundamental discoveries about what curiosity is and the underappreciated, broad, downstream influences.
 As a greater number of scientists started studying curiosity, additional discoveries emerged.
-For instance, my research team initiated new studies on the dark side of curiosity and how close friends and strangers view curious people (download it here), how curiosity breeds intimacy (download it here), how curiosity might serve as an antidote to aggression (download it here), and an intriguing study of how curiosity boots well-being upon making progress toward one's goals (a paper that has been relatively ignored - download it here).
+For instance, my research team initiated new studies on the dark side of curiosity and how close friends and strangers view curious people (here), how curiosity breeds intimacy (here), how curiosity might serve as an antidote to aggression (here), and an intriguing study of how curiosity boots well-being upon making progress toward one's goals (a paper that has been relatively ignored—here).

 Upon collecting data from a nationally representative sample of 508 adults, and then 403 adults online, and then another nationally representative sample of 3,000 adults, we uncovered 5 dimensions of curiosity:

 It is time to stop using my Curiosity and Exploration Inventory and if you only want to capture the first dimension of curiosity in this new model, you can still use the Curiosity and Exploration Inventory-II.
-I ask that you consider the new, improved, comprehensive Five-Dimensional Curiosity Scale.
+I ask that you move on to the new, improved, comprehensive Five-Dimensional Curiosity Scale.
 If not, you will be missing central elements of curiosity.

-And upon treating these dimensions as part of a single profile, we found evidence for 4 types of curious people:
+And upon treating these dimensions as part of a single profile, we found evidence for four types of curious people: